Deatrich Wise Jr.: New England Patriots

 The New England Patriots selected Wise in the fourth round (131st overall) of the 2017 NFL draft.
 On May 18, 2017, the New England Patriots signed Wise to a four-year, $2.97 million contract that includes a signing bonus of $575,883.
-He recorded his a sack against the Kansas City Chiefs in his first career game.
+He recorded his first sack against the Kansas City Chiefs in his first career game.
 Wise finished his rookie season with 26 tackles and 5 sacks.
 In the Divisional Round, the Patriots defeated the Tennessee Titans with Wise recording 2 sacks.
 The Patriots then went on to defeat the Jacksonville Jaguars in the AFC Championship and advanced to Super Bowl LII, where they would go on to lose 41–33 to the Philadelphia Eagles.

 Wise finished 2018 season with 30 tackles (15 solo) and 4.5 sacks.
 Wise helped the Patriots reach Super Bowl LIII where they beat the Los Angeles Rams 13–3.
 In Week 3 of the 2020 season against the Las Vegas Raiders, Wise strip sacked Derek Carr and recovered the football in the end zone for his first career touchdown during the 36–20 win.
 On March 19, 2021, Wise re-signed with the Patriots on a four-year, $22 million deal.
 Wise had his best career year in 2022, starting 16 games, recording a career-high 7.5 sacks and 59 tackles.

 Washington Commanders

 On March 19, 2025, Wise signed a one-year, $5 million contract with the Washington Commanders.
 On September 11, Wise suffered a season-ending quad injury in the Commanders' Week 2 matchup with the Green Bay Packers.
 Four days later, the Commanders placed him on injured reserve.

+Wise signed a one-year contract extension with the Commanders on March 6, 2026.
+After spending all of training camp on the physically unable to perform list, the Commanders chose to keep Wise on the list at the start of the 2026 season meaning he was required to sit out the first four games of the season.